Fisher-Wang/BlenderHelper/README.md

 On windows, it is usualy somewhere like `C:\Program Files\Blender Foundation\Blender 3.3\3.3\python\bin\python.exe`

 #### Step 2: Install the pre-required packages
+On windows, make sure you are doing the following commands with Administrative Permission.

 Using the blender python, run
 ```
 <blender python> -m pip install <packages>